hausgold/grape-jwt-authentication/README.md

 You can configure your own verification key on the `Jwt` wrapper class.
 This way you can pass your HMAC secret or your ECDSA public key to the JSON Web Token validation method.
-Here you need to pass a proc, on the `Grape::Jwt::Authentication::Jwt` class it has to be a scalar value.
+Here you need to pass a proc, on the `Keyless::Jwt` class it has to be a scalar value.
 By default we use the `RsaPublicKey` class to retrieve the RSA public key.

 ```ruby